 If you don’t have a student card, don’t fret.
 There are a number of broadband providers who accept, or even require, you to use your student email address in order to open account instead.
 This’ll be your official contact email, which ends in .ac.uk.

-When you look for student broadband deals, providers should clearly outline in their term and conditions what you’ll need in order to sign up to a contract and to prove you’re a student.
+When you look for student broadband, providers should clearly outline in their term and conditions what you’ll need in order to sign up to a contract and to prove you’re a student.

-Are there student broadband deals that don’t require student cards?
+Are there student broadband offers that don’t require student cards?

 Yes, and you should look out for these.
 There are plenty of broadband deals suitable for students which aren’t explicitly marketed as such.
 Often, these are budget-friendly and may still come with additional perks such as cash rewards or vouchers.
 In fact, we strongly recommend you expand your search to look out for these, as often the flexibility of 9-month contracts can come at a premium and, in actuality, you may well get a better deal on a 12-month contract, saving money overall.

-On that note, you’ll often only find student broadband deals at the start of the academic year.
-Outside this window, your best bet is looking at cheap broadband deals more generally.
+On that note, you’ll often only find student broadband at the start of the academic year.